AggieSportsAnalytics/NBADraft/README.md

     df.loc[length] = individual_row_data
 ...
 ```
-After getting the CSV data for both the NBA top 100 prospects and getting the sentiment analysis around what each team is looking for coming into the NBA draft, we ran a Naive Bayes Machine Learning model in where we were able to break down individually all of the different measurements and statisitcs for each player and basedd on these stats, we were able to group it to categorize what type of player the prospect is and then match this to what the team is looking for:
+After getting the CSV data for both the NBA top 100 prospects and getting the sentiment analysis around what each team is looking for coming into the NBA draft, we ran a Naive Bayes Machine Learning model in which we were able to break down individually all of the different measurements and statistics for each player and based on these stats, we were able to group it to categorize what type of player the prospect is and then match this to what the team is looking for:
 ```py
 import pandas as pd
 from sklearn.preprocessing import LabelEncoder